LostArtefacts/TRX/docs/trx/INSTALLING.md

 ## Playing the game

-- To play the selected game, run `TRX.exe`.
+- To play the last selected game or expansion, run `TRX.exe`.
+- To launch a specific base game from a shortcut, use one of the following commands:
+    - `TRX.exe --mod tr1`
+    - `TRX.exe --mod tr2`
+    - `TRX.exe --mod tr3`
-- To launch an expansion pack, use the same command line switches as before, for example `TRX.exe --gold`.
+- To launch a specific expansion pack from a shortcut, use one of the following commands:
+    - `TRX.exe --mod tr1-ub`
+    - `TRX.exe --mod tr2-gm`
+    - `TRX.exe --mod tr3-la`

 # macOS